softwareunderground/52things/chapters/Niccoli_1.md

 The Jupyter notebook `Sigmoid_function_experiments.ipynb` demonstrates the effects of varying the parameters `c` and `w` in different ways.
 It is available at https://github.com/mycarta/Sigmoid_app/blob/master/Sigmoid_function_experiments.ipynb.

 The full app prototype, built using the interactive tools from the IpyWidgets module, is available in the Jupyter notebook `Sigmoid_app_static_new.ipynb` (https://github.com/mycarta/Sigmoid_app/blob/master/Sigmoid_app_static_new.ipynb).
 A screen capture is shown in Figure 1.
 (Note that in this notebook, the parameter `c` is held fixed at a value of 5.)
+** N.B.
+This paragraph will be slightly updated.
+Adding use of `ipympl` to this notebook will greatly speed up re-plotting of seismic as parameter is changed interactively (refer to: https://github.com/mycarta/Sigmoid_app/issues/1) and it is worth mentioning.

 _Figure 1 – Sigmoid grayscale app prototype._
 (https://github.com/mycarta/52things/blob/master/figures/Niccoli_1_Figure1.png)